Enalean/tuleap/doc/integrators.md

 git config user.signingKey ~/.ssh/id_ecdsa_sk
 ```

-Add yourself in the allowed signers file `tools/utils/signing-keys/allowed-integrators` (follow the existing entries to add your public key) and push this file under review.
+Add yourself in the allowed signers file `tools/utils/signing-keys/allowed-integrators` (follow the existing entries to add your public key) and in integrators list in `README.mkd`.
+Push these modifications under review and wait for the `+2` from the integrators.

 If you need to check signature of existing commits (e.g `git log --show-signature`) then you need to instruct git to use our allowed signers file:
 ```bash